About Howard County

 Property & Public Records

-The Howard County Register of Deeds, located at the Howard County Courthouse, 612 Indian Street, St. Paul, Nebraska 68873, maintains all land and property records for the county.
-The office can be reached at (308) 754-4343.
+Howard County Register of Deeds, located at Howard County Courthouse, 612 Indian Street, St. Paul, Nebraska 68873, maintains all land and property records for Howard County.
+The office can be contacted through the office’s website.
 The Register of Deeds maintains recorded documents including warranty deeds, quit claim deeds, mortgages and deeds of trust, mortgage releases and satisfactions, liens (mechanics, judgment, tax), easements and right-of-way agreements, plat maps and subdivision documents, powers of attorney affecting real property, and military discharge records (DD-214s).

-- While Howard County does not currently offer a comprehensive online property search portal, many land records can be researched in person at the Register of Deeds office during regular business hours.
+- While Howard County does not currently offer a full online property search portal, many land records can be researched in person at the Register of Deeds office during regular business hours.

 - Certified copies of recorded documents are available for a fee, typically $2.00 for the first page and $1.00 for each additional page.